bytebase/bytebase/docs/design/gh-ost-integration.md

 [--execute]
 ```

-gh-ost uses the same user and password all the way up climbing the replication topology if `master-user` and `master-password` are not provided.
+gh-ost uses the same user and password up climbing the replication topology if `master-user` and `master-password` are not provided.
 It's the user's responsibility to set up a dedicated user with the necessary privileges for replication and gh-ost.

-If gh-ost crashes halfway, we just drop the two tables created by gh-ost.
+If gh-ost crashes halfway, we drop the two tables created by gh-ost.

 - `_yourtablename_gho`
 - `_yourtablename_ghc`